GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_windows.rst

    treeview.

 #.
 The treeview will show the structure of the TLAS.
-   In a TLAS, there are box nodes (either Box16 or Box32 for 16-bit or 32-bit floating point values, respectively).
-Each box node can contain up to 4 child nodes, which can be box nodes or instance nodes.
+   In a TLAS, there are box nodes (or bounding volumes, either Box16, Box32, or Bvh8 for 16-bit, 32-bit, or 128-bit floating point values, respectively).
+Box nodes can contain up to 4 children (Box16, Box32) or 8 children (Bvh8), which can be box nodes or instance nodes.
 Instance nodes are leaf nodes.
 An instance node contains a reference to a bottom-level acceleration structure which contains the geometry to render.